 - allow more time for stopping on wet or icy roads

-- do not wave or use your horn to invite pedestrians across; this could be dangerous if another vehicle is approaching
+- do not wave, flash you lights or use your horn to invite pedestrians across; this could be dangerous if another vehicle is approaching

 - be aware of pedestrians approaching from the side of the crossing.

-A zebra crossing with a central island is two separate crossings (see ‘Crossings’).
+A zebra crossing with a central island is two separate crossings (see Rules 19 and 20).

 Pelican crossings.
 These are signal-controlled crossings where flashing amber follows the red ‘Stop’ light.
 You MUST stop when the red light shows.
 When the amber light is flashing.
 You MUST give way to any pedestrians on the crossing.
 If the amber light is flashing and there are no pedestrians on the crossing, you may proceed with caution.